raphaelsulzer/dsr-benchmark/README.md

 - The watertight ShapeNet models can be downloaded [here](https://s3.eu-central-1.amazonaws.com/avg-projects/occupancy_networks/data/watertight.zip) (provided by the authors of [ONet](https://arxiv.org/abs/1812.03828)).
 - Please open an issue if you are interested in the scans used in our paper.
+- Training and evaluation data for ShapeNet can be downloaded [here](https://s3.eu-central-1.amazonaws.com/avg-projects/occupancy_networks/data/dataset_small_v1.1.zip) (provided by the authors of [ONet](https://arxiv.org/abs/1812.03828)).

 [//]: # (### Synthetic Rooms Dataset)